 - Anthropology Review Database: Reviews of anthropological material (book, video, music)

 Student Anthropology Groups

-- Global Volunteer Network, a non profit organisation that places volunteers in community projects in China, Ecuador, Ghana, Nepal, New Zealand, Romania, Russia, Thailand, and Uganda.
-Volunteers have the opportunity to participate in a variety of educational, environmental and community aid programs.
-Examples of the exciting and rewarding activities available to volunteers include teaching English, environmental work, AIDS education, and assisting in an orphanage.
+- Global Volunteer Network places volunteers in community projects in China, Ecuador, Ghana, Nepal, New Zealand, Romania, Russia, Thailand, and Uganda.
+Participate in educational, environmental and community aid programs such as teaching English, AIDS education, and assisting in an orphanage.

 - National Internships guides to internships (broken down by city, including Washington, DC) cost a little, but they’re supposed to be worth it (money-back guarantee).
 Recommended by a speaker at the Careers in Anthropology Seminar.

 - The Inter-American Foundation (offices outside of DC) works in “Latin America and the Caribbean to promote equitable, responsive, and participatory self-help development.”
 Undergraduates can get unpaid internships.
 Gradute students qualify for fellowships.